yuxblank/RuleRX/README.md

 A library for rule evaluation written in Typescript that enables the reactive approach (with Rx.js) on business objects.

-## The reactive RuleEngine library
+## The Reactive RuleEngine library

 The engine allow evaluating rules that are defined as object streams representing a scenario.